Nuvolect/DeepDive-Android/README.md

 We use GitHub for bug tracking.
 Please search the existing issues for your bug and create a new one if the issue is not yet tracked.
 <https://github.com/teamnuvolect/securesuite/issues>

-## Joining the Beta

-Want to live life on the bleeding edge and help out with testing?

-You can subscribe to DeepDive Android Beta releases here: <https://play.google.com/apps/testing/com.nuvolect.deepdive>.

-If you're interested in a life of peace and tranquility, stick with the standard releases.

 ## Support
 For troubleshooting and support information, please visit the wiki.
 <https://github.com/teamnuvolect/DeepDive-Android/wiki>